 Although businesses have a wide range of communication channels to choose from, why require your team to learn a new app?
 After all, they already carry a device created for that purpose in their pockets.

-SMS is the ideal internal communication tool.
+SMS is the ideal internal staff communication tool.
 It is cost-effective and takes minutes to learn.
 This is where mobile devices and SMS come into their own.

-Communicating using SMS comes with several benefits:
+An employee text messaging system comes with several benefits:

 - No running costs, instead only pay for the texts you send.

 - All cell phones can receive/send text messages.